jan-bogaerts/mark/src/markdownCode.md

         catch (e):
           dialogService.showErrorDialog(e)
     ```
-    - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
+    - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor (setEditor).
-    - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
     - onDidChangeCursorPosition: if the selection service currently references this monaco editor, ask the position-tracking service to update the current line with the new cursor position `setCurrentLine(e.position.lineNumber - 1)`
     - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed `selectionService.notifySubscribers()`
 - the monaco editor always occupies all the space that is available.